I received my Ph.D. from the

-In Spring'14, I will be a postdoc at the Institute for Computational and Experimental Research in Mathematics (ICERM) in Brown University, for the semester program on Network Science and Graph Algorithms.
+Currently, I am postdoctoral fellow at the Institute for Computational and Experimental Research in Mathematics (ICERM) in Brown University, for the semester program on Network Science and Graph Algorithms.

 I am particularly interested into studying structural properties of complex networks, analyzing random processes on graphs, big graph data analytics and stochastic graph models.